Doctave/doctave/README.md

 Doctave comes with a number of documentation-specific features out of the box.
 No plugins needed.

 - [Mermaid.js](https://mermaid-js.github.io/) diagrams
-- Full-text search
+- Offline full-text search
 - Local live-reloading server
 - Responsive design
 - Dark mode
 - GitHub flavored markdown
 - Minimal configuration
-- Fast build, built in Rust
+- Fast build times (Doctave is built with Rust)

+## Hosting

+Doctave-generated sites can be hosted on any static site hosting provider, such as [GitHub Pages](https://pages.github.com/).
+You can also use [Doctave.com](https://www.doctave.com), which is a specialized Doctave host, for free for public docs.

 ## Screenshots